compose-x/ecs_composex/docs/macro_install.rst

-﻿Deploy to your AWS Account
+Deploy to your AWS Account
 ============================

 .. list-table::